robiningelbrecht/statistics-for-strava/docs/configuration/dashboard-widgets.md

 This widget displays your hours spent per gear.

 * __includeRetiredGear__: flag indicating if the widget needs to include retired gear.
 * __restrictToSportTypes__: Allows you to specify an array of sport types to limit which gears are used in the widget.
+Leave empty to use all sport types.

 A full list of allowed options is available on https://statistics-for-strava-docs.robiningelbrecht.be/#/configuration/main-configuration?id=supported-sport-types